Sharpy796/nightmare_enemies_drop_perks/README.md

-This mod makes enemies in Nightmare Mode drop their perks upon death.
-Simple enough!
+This mod makes ALL enemies in drop their perks upon death -- even outside of Nightmare Mode!!

-Make sure this mod goes BELOW Nightmare Mode in the modlist, otherwise it won't work!